-The most controversial line-up changes in history
+The most controversial line-up changes in music

 Things change... particularly in the high-flying world of the music biz.
 What happens when personnel changes mark a milestone in a band's career?